Environmental, Social and Governance (ESG)

 Cafeology was founded in 2003 with the core value of “100% ethical in everything we do”.
 This promise is intimately linked to sustainability which is why we look very closely at ‘everything we do’ in order to identify potential sustainable business practises.
 We proudly embed sustainability and social responsibility into our supply chain, processes, operations and developments to ensure we are doing our best to face ever changing issue of sustainability.

 Sustainability has always been at the heart of the company and this is evidenced by winning the natural capital award at the 2015 Guardian Sustainable Business Awards and a nomination at the finals of the Business and Biodiversity category in the European Business Awards for the Environment.
-Naturally as a company we have developed and evolved and continued to move forward as a SME, keeping sustainability at the heart of the business.
+More recently, we were awarded SME of the year at 2023 The South Yorkshire Sustainability Awards.

 Our largest current undertaking is our pledge to become carbon neutral by the end of 2025.
-As we everything we do we want to do this properly, and by not cutting corners, by reducing what we can and purchasing high quality offsets for what we cannot.
+As we everything we do, we want to do this properly by not cutting corners – reducing what we can and purchasing high quality offsets for what we cannot.

 We are fully committed to achieving this goal, which you can read more about here.